-- Wearing a tulsi bead necklace or mala, can cure one from throat related diseases.
+- Wearing a tulsi bead necklace or mala can cure one of throat related diseases.

 - It is also said that wearing a tulsi mala, will protect one from accidents or untimely deaths, and keep “yama raja” away from an individual.

 - The wearer of a “tulsi bead mala” is apparently said to have no enemies.